 When is Election Day?
 When are polls open?

-Election Day is Tuesday, Nov.
-2. Polls are open from 6 a.m. to 8 p.m.
+The general election is Tuesday, Nov.
+8. Polls are open from 6 a.m. to 8 p.m, and you’ll be able to vote as long as you’re in line before polls close.
 Use the state's voter information portal to find a polling place near you.

 Do I need identification to vote?

 Most voters won’t need identification to vote in person.
 If your voter information cannot be verified, you may be asked to show ID at the polls or provide a copy of your ID to vote by mail.

 Without an ID, you may be able to cast a provisional paper ballot.

 Acceptable forms of ID include your New Jersey’s driver’s license, a U.S. military ID or student ID.
 You also may provide another document proving your name and address, such as a bank statement or utility bill.